1. Preamble: referenced user accounts

 localhost rather than a hostname that can be resolved via DNS, you will

-entry for localhost, and point your local DNS resolver to dnsmasq
+entry for localhost, and point your local DNS resolver to dnsmasq.
+For example,

 on Ubuntu you can issue the following commands as the root Linux account: